 Some last words were very smart.
 “I have lived as a philosopher,” said Casanova, putting what you might describe as a somewhat flattering spin on how he had lived, “and I die as a Christian.”
 This struck me as a prudent declaration to make, similar in a way but opposite to Voltaire’s deathbed response to being asked to renounce Satan.
 “I hardly think,” said Voltaire, “this is the time to be making new enemies.”

 I read this out to my dad, who explained the joke to me, and who Voltaire was.
 I asked him what his last words would be, and he pondered that for a while.
 It’ll be a surprise, he said.
-I tried to wheedle it out of him, but he just said I’d find out one day, and it’s nice to have something to look forward to, so I had to go back to my book.
+I tried to wheedle it out of him, but he just said I’d find out one day, and it’s nice to have something to look forward to.

 But come, seriously now, did Emily Dickinson really depart saying, “I must go in now.
 The fog is rising”?
 It would be lovely to think so, but it seems suspiciously like poetizing.
 It also seems slightly too on-brand to imagine that Elizabeth Barrett Browning’s last words really were: “It is beautiful”, unless she happened to be looking at a cake or something.